jkawamoto/dockerfiles/armhf-devpi-server/README.md

 ```

 ## Usage
-Start devpi server by running,
+Start devpi server by
 ```sh
 docker run -d -p 3141:3141 jkawamoto/armhf-devpi-server
 ```

+If you want to keep cache files out of the container,
+mount a diretcoty to `/var/cache/devpi`.

-then, set the proxy address in pip configuration file `~/.pip/pip.conf`,
+Then, set the proxy address in pip configuration file `~/.pip/pip.conf`,

 ```pip.conf
 [global]